ucfopen/Obojobo-Docs/releases/v3.3.2/authors/assessment_lti_replace_result.md

 ## Limiting Score Passback

-Obojobo normally sends every attempt score to the LMS assignment it's linked to.
+Obojobo normally sends the [Final Attempt Score](assessment_scoring.html#final-attempt-score) to the LMS assignment it's linked to.

-The Rubric attributes can be configured to conditionally send scores when they are above a value.
+The [*rubric*](../developers/obo_nodes/rubric.html) attributes can be configured to conditionally send scores when they are above a value.

-Set the rubric attribute `failingResult="no-score"` to prevent any score below the value of `passingAttemptScore` from being sent to the LMS.
+Set the [*rubric*](../developers/obo_nodes/rubric.html) attribute `failingResult="no-score"` to prevent any score below the value of `passingAttemptScore` from being sent to the LMS.

 This can be useful when the assignment in the LMS is used to prevent access to other parts of the course.
 By not sending a score back, the LMS will not unlock content that requires a passing score.